sebastianduchene/tree_based_recombination/README.md

 ## ..................................................
 100
 ```
 ![plot of chunk unnamed-chunk-12](figure/gap1.png)
+**Fig 5.** Statistical fit for number of clusters for a window size of 200.
+The optimal number of clusters (gene trees) is 5.
+This is one more than that used in the simulations.

 ```r
 k_clust <- pam(w_scale, k = maxSE(w_clust$Tab[, 3], w_clust$Tab[, 4]))
 data_clustered <- cbind(range_200, k_clust$clustering)
 ```

-The optimal number of clusters (trees in the alignment) is 5.
-This is one more than tthe simulated.

 Visualise the MDS of the tree distances.
 The points are the trees for every window slide.
 The colours are their corresponding clusters.